 Browsers like Google Chrome tend to bookmark sites with Favicons.
 That is a positive ranking signal that ensures more traffic comes to your webpage.
 With favicons, users can identify your site in their bookmarks, making them more likely to come back and grow loyalty with your site.

 Are Favicons important for SEO?

 Search Engine Optimization is an essential marketing tool in the digital age.
-Keep in mind that your target consumers clock hours online and prefer to shop from online stores compared to the traditional brick-and-mortar ones.
+Keep in mind that your target consumers clock hours online and prefer to shop from online stores compared to traditional brick-and-mortar ones.
 That presents a ripe market for eCommerce stores.
 This is where SEO comes in handy to grow your digital presence.
-Now, optimizing your site for search engines boosts your credibility drives more traffic to your site, and increases the likelihood of conversions.
+Now, optimizing your site for search engines boosts your credibility drives more traffic to your site and increases the likelihood of conversions.
 The good news is that Favicons can help your SEO game significantly.
 Here are a few reasons why:

 - Sites with favicons get more clicks compared to those without.
 The high click-through rate and dwell time give a website an upper hand with the search engine result page (SERP) ranking.

 - Users are more likely to interact with websites that are memorable and credible.
 A notable Favicon gives your website that advantage, increasing the chances of people visiting your site.
 With more people visiting your site, your SERP ranking will go up.

 You can simply do a quick search on Google to find out how your favicon is displayed on the SERPs.
 Here are a few quick ways to do it: